marcelotto/sycamore/README.md

 ## Usage

-I will introduce Sycamore's Tree API by comparing it with [Rubys native Hash API](http://ruby-doc.org/core-2.2.3/Hash.html).
+I will introduce Sycamore's Tree API by comparing it with [Ruby's Hash API](http://ruby-doc.org/core-2.2.3/Hash.html).

 In the following I'll always write `Tree` for the Sycamore tree class, instead of the fully qualified `Sycamore::Tree`.
 By default, this global `Tree` constant is not available.
 If you want this, you'll have to